-Our production averaged 70,242 boe/d, an increase from 2016, due to strong well performance, the reactivation of shut-in production and contributions from the acquired Peace River assets.

-On December 7, we announced a 2018 capital budget range of \$325-\$375 million.
+For the year production averaged 70,242 boe/d due to strong well performance, the reactivation of shut-in production and contributions from the acquired Peace River assets.
+On December 7, we announced a 2018 capital budget range of \$325-\$375 million designed to generate average annual production of 68,000-72,000 boe/d.

-In 2018 commodity prices improved relative to 2017 and 2016, but remained volatile.
-The price for WTI increased from Q1 through to Q3 and then dropped in Q4 to average US \$64.77 for the year.
-The decrease in WTI during Q4 coincided with a large increase in differentials for Canadian crude oil, which impacted our Canadian operations.
+In 2018 commodity prices improved relative to 2017, but remained volatile.
+The price for WTI increased from Q1 through to Q3 and then dropped in Q4 to average US\$64.77 for the year.
+The decrease in WTI during Q4 coincided with a widening of differentials for Canadian crude oil, which impacted our Canadian operations.